cardillan/mindcode/doc/syntax/TROUBLESHOOTING.markdown

 An expansion of this feature is planned, where a static mindustry World would be simulated to some extent for the running code to interact with.

 The main advantage is that the entire output of the program can be displayed and inspected.
-[Remarks in active mode](SYNTAX-5-OTHER.markdown#option-remarks) can be used to activate additional output just for the purpose of the debugging.
+[Remarks in active mode](SYNTAX-5-OTHER.markdown#option-remarks) can be used to activate additional output just for debugging.
 Also, the output is available right after compiling the code, without having to go to Mindustry to insert the code into a processor and inspect the output in a properly linked message block.
 The total size of the produced text can be up to 10,000 characters, as opposed to the 400-character limit of the message block.

 For even more detailed insight into the execution of the program, the state of variables at certain points - or even at every executed instruction - can be inspected using the techniques described [here](TOOLS-PROCESSOR-EMULATOR.markdown#inspecting-program-state).

-### Inspecting the variables in real Mindustry processor
+### Inspecting the variables in a real Mindustry processor

 The other option to debug a Mindcode program is to examine its behavior in actual Mindustry World.
 Mindustry provides a way to inspect the program's variables in the **Vars** screen of the Mindustry processor shows all variables and their values, but the variables are displayed in the order in which they were created.
-This typically results in a very chaotic order of variables, where variables defined by the user are mixed with temporary variables, making it quite difficult to find a specific variable in sufficiently large programs.
+This typically results in a very chaotic order of variables, where variables defined by the user are mixed with temporary variables, making it quite difficult to find a specific variable in large enough programs.

 It is possible to use the [`sort-variables`](SYNTAX-5-OTHER.markdown#option-sort-variables) compiler directive, or the `--sort-variables` command-line option, to make variables be displayed in a Mindustry processor in a well-defined order.
 Mindcode compiler ensures that by prepending a special block at the beginning of the program which creates user-defined variables in a specific order without altering their value.
 (The `packcolor` instruction is used, which can read - and therefore create - up to four variables per instruction, without any side effects.
 The result is not stored anywhere so that the variable-ordering code block doesn't change values of any variables, and therefore the behavior of the program remains unaltered, except for an unavoidable difference in total runtime of the program.)